digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 ```

-1. Once the payee verified the presented Payment credential, it initiates a payment using a payment initiation service provider (PISP).
+1. Once the payee verified the presented payment credential, it initiates a payment using a payment initiation service provider (PISP).
 The presented Payment credential must be send along with the payment details.
-2. The PISP uses the information included in the Payment credential to initiate a payment at the payers ASPSP (aka the issuer of the Payment credential) utilizing an OpenBanking API payment initiation request.
+2. The PISP uses the information included in the payment credential to initiate a payment at the payers ASPSP (aka the issuer of the payment credential) utilizing an OpenBanking API payment initiation request.
 3. In response, the ASPSP of the payer sends the link to authorize the payment to the PISP.
 4. The PISP forwards the authorization link to the merchant.
 5. The payee forwards the authorization link to the wallet.
-This step might be done as automatic redirect.
+This step might be done as an automatic redirect.
 6. The wallet follows the authorization link to initiate the SCA.

 ### SCA payment authorization